Title: Bad Romance

-I wish all teenage and young adult women would read this book (and some YA authors as well).
+I wish all teenage and adult women would read this book (and some YA authors as well).
 This was immaculately written and I hope it becomes super popular because it is so important.

 - Manipulating the other person is not fucking romantic.
 It is abusive.